citrix/terraform-provider-citrixitm/README.md

 cd $GOPATH/src/github.com/cedexis/terraform-provider-citrixitm
 make build
 ```
-You should now be ready start to start using the provider
+You should now be ready to start using the provider.

 ## Using The provider